mariagund/HackNYFall2017/README.md

 We learned about how to make Flask templates and make PULL requests and made an awesome and super helpful site.

+How to pronounce "La Jolla", the mutual friend game is really fun, sweet potato, quinoa and curry chicken are a GREAT combo.

 ## What's next for OceanCleanup

 Bring it to Heal The Bay!!!